Whether your team is remote, hybrid, or in-person, conference call apps are a key part of any workplace—so it’s crucial to choose the right one.

-Which app should you choose for your next conference?
+Which app should you choose for your next meeting?
 The answer depends on the needs of your team, and there are a lot of factors to consider.

-What To Consider When Choosing a Conference Call Service
+What To Consider When Choosing Conference Call Apps

-There’s no such thing as the perfect conference call service – your team just needs to decide on the right app for your needs.
+There’s no such thing as the perfect conference call app – your team just needs to decide on the right app for your needs.
 Here are some of the things to consider:

 - Cost: The cost of your conferencing app will make a big difference.
 Some of the apps will be free or available for a very low monthly rate, but they may not include all the features you need.

 - Number of Participants: Do you have a small remote team?
 Or do you need to be able to host large meetings with many participants?

 - Usability: The right conferencing software will be incredibly easy for everyone on your team to use.

 - “Share My Screen”: Do your team members need to be able to share their screen on occasion?
 This feature makes it easy to show everyone else what you have been working on or give a presentation to explain something visually.